banner logo

 View Larger Map

-Newly-irradiated specimens develop an amber-colored layer in the region between the surface(s) that were irradiated by the electron beam and the discharge layer.
-The phenomenon is called solarization, and it appears to be caused by a various interactions between high speed electrons and the acrylic's molecular structure.
-During irradiation, beam electrons are initially traveling at about 99% of the speed of light.
+Newly-irradiated specimens develop a discolored layer in the region between the irradiated surface(s) and the discharge layer.
+This phenomenon, called solarization, appears to be caused by various interactions between the injected electrons and the molecular structure of the acrylic.
+During irradiation, electrons in the beam are initially traveling at over 99% of the speed of light.
 As they penetrate the specimen, they collide with acrylic molecules, rapidly coming to a stop within a fraction of an inch.
-Electrons in the beam have a tremendous amount of kinetic energy, and as they suddenly brake to a stop, they release their kinetic energy in the form of heat and X-radiation.
-In acrylic, most solarization seems to occur in the regions directly hit by the beam of electrons.
-However, it has recently been found that regions that are intentionally covered by sheet lead (to prevent electrons from hitting some areas of the acrylic) may also exhibit solarization in deeper regions of the acrylic.
-As electrons crash into the lead mask, they radiate even more intense X-radiation that appears to create solarization even more deeply within the acrylic
+Electrons in the beam have considerable kinetic energy, and as they collide with the atoms in the acrylic they release this energy as heat and x-rays.
+In acrylic, most solarization seems to occur in the regions directly hit by the electrons.
+However, regions that are intentionally covered by sheet lead (to prevent electrons from hitting some areas of the acrylic) may also exhibit solarization within deeper regions of the acrylic.
+As electrons crash into the lead mask, they radiate intense x-rays that apparently create a darker region of solarization in the acrylic immediately underneath the mask.
+Energetic collisions with electrons, x-rays, and the build-up of excess electrons stimulate chemical and physical reactions that alter the physical and optical properties of the acrylic.
+Deeply-trapped electrons may remain stranded within the acrylic for several years.
+These create color centers which also contribute to solarization.
+While some of these changes may last for only minutes, others persist for months or years after irradiation, and some appear to be permanent.
+Although all of the specific causes of solarization are not completely understood, there is evidence that irradiation creates longer-lived unstable ("metastable") compounds that preferentially absorb light at the blue end of the spectrum (wavelengths between 250 and 400 nm).
+Since a portion of the blue spectrum of ambient light is absorbed by the solarized region, freshly-irradiated specimens typically appear green, amber, or sometimes even rose-colored when illuminated by white light.

 Uncharged Specimen Charged Specimen Discharged Specimen